-Vakilsearch helps you to register One Person Company in India in 3 simple steps.
+Vakilsearch helps you register your one person company in India in 3 simple steps.

-We reserve the name of your company, and help you obtain the DSC and DIN.
+We reserve the name of your company and help you obtain a DSC and DIN.

 We help you with the post-registration formalities and compliances.

-The One Person Company (OPC) in recent times was launched as a good refinement over the sole proprietorship.
-In OPC, a single promoter gains full authority over the company thereby restricting his/her liability towards their contributions to the enterprise.
-Therefore, the said person will be the sole shareholder and director (however, a director nominee is present, but has zero power until the real director proves incapable of getting into the contract).
+The structure of the one person company (OPC) in recent times was launched as a refinement of the structure of a sole proprietorship firm.
+In an OPC, a single promoter gains full authority over the company thereby, restricting his/her liability towards their contributions to the enterprise.
+Therefore, the said person will be the sole shareholder and director (however, a director nominee is present, but has zero power until the real director proves incapable of carrying on).
 Also, there can be no opportunity for contributing to employee stock options or equity funding.
-Additionally, if an OPC company has an average hattrick turnover of Rs.
-2 crores and over or acquires a paid-up fund of Rs.
-50 lakh and over, it has to be converted to a private limited company or public limited company within six months.
+Additionally, if an OPC has an average turnover of ₹2 crores thrice in a row and over or acquires a paid-up fund of ₹50 lakh and over, it has to be converted to a private limited company or public limited company within six months.

 The directors' personal property is always safe in a private limited company, no matter the debts of the business.